livechat/livechat-public-docs/site/content/new-js-api/setters.md

 # Setters

-Various data can be sent over to the LiveChat integration to be used by your Agents.
+Various data can be sent over to the LiveChat integration so that your Agents can use it.
-For more information, you can read these articles in our help center: https://www.livechatinc.com/help/custom-variables-configuration/
+For more information, you can read these articles in our Help Center: https://www.livechatinc.com/help/custom-variables-configuration/

 Available setters: